icerpc/icerpc-docs/pages/icerpc/dispatch/incoming-request.md

 ## Request features

 It is common for the dispatchers in a dispatch pipeline to transmit information to each other during a dispatch.
-These dispatchers get and set request [features][csharp-feature-collection] for these communications.
+These dispatchers get and set request [features][feature-collection] for these communications.

 You can also use these features to communicate with your service code.
-For example, if you install the dispatch information middleware, it sets the [`IDispatchInformationFeature`][dispatch-information-feature] and you can retrieve this feature in your code:
+For example, if you install the dispatch information middleware, it sets the [IDispatchInformationFeature] and you can retrieve this feature in your code:

 ```csharp
 // In Slice service implementation